sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 * Get a SafeWay Card, it's free and literally saved me over $100
 * Learn to love the Caltrain
 * Caltrain isn't like the GO, they check your tickets all the time
+* Go to Gilroy Premium Outlet Mall in Gilroy, it's amazing and has great deals
+* Pizza Hut is not as fancy in the US.
+It will blow your coworkers' minds if you tell them that Pizza Hut is a sit down restaurant with waiters

 ### New York
 * Really expensive